This guide covers how Bonfire handles rendering views within your application.

 There may be situations where you need to only change the default theme that is used as a fallback and not change the active theme.

-You would use the set_default_theme() method to handle this.
+You would use the set_default_theme()

 The only parameter is the name of the theme to use as the default.